-- 1) Expanding catalytic grant and non-grant investments - 2) Support enabling environments for the private sector to act as an agent for market transformation.
+- Expanding catalytic grant and nongrant investments - Support enabling environments for the private sector to act as an agent for market transformation financed equally from the LDCF and the SCCF.
+The SCCF has financed seven medium-size projects under the Challenge Program.